 Serve curry roasted potatoes with Easy Chana Dal.

-Finally, thyme is well, a timeless flavor pairing with any roasted vegetables, and especially potatoes.
-Use fresh thyme as directed, or substitute it with 1 teaspoon dried time in a pinch.
+Thyme is a classic flavor pairing with any roasted vegetables, and especially potatoes.
+Use fresh thyme as directed, or substitute it with 1 teaspoon dried thyme in a pinch.

 Sere thyme roasted potatoes with Herb Crusted Baked Tofu.

 Here’s how to get perfect crispy roasted potatoes in the oven!